Skip to main content

 West Virginia’s Insurance Sandbox

-In April 2021, House Bill 222 (W. Va.
+In April 2021, House Bill 222 (PDF) ( W. Va.
 Code §33-60) established a regulatory sandbox for the insurance industry.
 Interested companies fill out an application that provides a detailed description of the proposed innovation and its economic viability, addresses how it offers value to consumers and serves the public, and explains reasonable risk and consumer protections.
 If approved, the insurance commissioner drafts a no-action letter that specifies the regulations the company is exempt from and additional terms and conditions of the sandbox.
 These may include requirements to share documents and data with the commissioner, if requested.
 Once accepted, the sandbox period lasts three years, with an option for a one-year extension.
 During the program, companies must comply with all terms and conditions of the no-action letter to be protected from enforcement actions.

 Opportunities and Challenges in the Implementation of Regulatory Sandboxes

-Source: modified from World Bank, 2020
+Source: mo dified from World Bank, 2020 (PDF)

 Who Supports and Opposes Regulatory Sandboxes?